 Apps are everywhere.
-From your phone to your tablet to even your desktop computer, businesses of all types are offering easy-to-download applications to make your life easier.
+From your phone to your tablet to your desktop computer, businesses of all types are offering easy-to-download applications to make your life easier.

 Before you start designing your company’s mobile app, consider a few important questions.